 Project Area

 Kemerhisar is a town in Bor District of Niğde Province, located in the Central Anatolia region of Türkiye.
 Niğde is bordered by Aksaray to the northwest, Nevşehir to the north, Kayseri to the northeast, Adana to the south and Konya to the west.
 The Kemerhisar Municipality plans to establish two solar power plant project areas within Tepe Neighborhood.
-The project sites are owned by the Kemerhisar Municipality, with a combined area of approximately m2The project sites are located approximately 2,5 kilometers from the city center of Kemerhisar Municipality.
+The project sites are owned by the Kemerhisar Municipality, with a combined area of approximately 21,436.39 m2.
+The project sites are located approximately 2,5 kilometers from the city center of Kemerhisar Municipality.

 According to sunshine duration and radiation data measured by TSMS (Turkish State Meteorological Service) from 1971 to 2000, Türkiye’s annual mean total sunshine hours are 2573 (daily mean is 7 h) and mean total radiation is 1474 KWh/m²-year (daily 4 KWh/m²).